Plant Cell Division Vs Animal Cell Division

 • Plant Cells: De Novo Cell Wall Synthesis

 Plant cells synthesize a new cell wall during cytokinesis.
 The cell plate, initially composed of pectin, gradually matures into a rigid cell wall containing cellulose, hemicellulose, and other polysaccharides.
-The composition of the cell wall can vary depending on the plant species and cell type.
+Day to day, the composition of the cell wall can vary depending on the plant species and cell type.
 The formation of the new cell wall is a complex process involving the coordinated activity of numerous enzymes and transport proteins.

 5. Timing and Regulation